-Part B: Transect Walk Map
+Annexure II: Transect Walk Map

-While filling in this data sheet, the implementing agency should hold a consultation with the local community through the Gram Panchayat in order to determine the most suitable alignment, sort out issues of land availability (including forest land), moderate any adverse social and environmental impacts and elicit necessary community participation in the programme.
+While filling in this data sheet, the implementing agency should hold a consultation with the local community through the ULB in order to determine the most suitable alignment, sort out issues of land availability (including forest land), moderate any adverse social and environmental impacts and elicit necessary community participation in the programme.
 For this purpose the implementing agency should organise an informal 'Transect Walk' and prepare a map (Not To Scale) of this and attach the same to this data sheet.
 The following points should be borne in mind while preparing this map.

-- The Transect walk shall be undertaken by the Officer filling in this data sheet, accompanied by the Sarpanch of the Panchayat/ Ward Member and other community members after adequate advance publicity.
-The local Forest official may also be associated if forest land is involved. - During the Transect Walk, issues relating to land requirements for the road/ bridges and its impact on landowners, encroachers, squatters, etc. need to be discussed with members of the local community present.
+- The Transect walk shall be undertaken by the Officer filling in this data sheet, accompanied by the Ward Member / ULB official and other community members after adequate advance publicity.
+The local Forest official may also be associated if forest land is involved. - During the Transect Walk, issues relating to land requirements for the water supply project and its impact on landowners, encroachers, squatters, etc. need to be discussed with members of the local community present.
 Collect all land related revenue records, maps and gazettes for supporting the claims and attach to this report.
 To this check list attach a typical cross section of the structure at its widest and note the land required. - Environmental impact on vegetation, land, soil and water etc. shall be identified and noted for resolution. - During the walk, due opportunity shall be given to interested persons to put forward their points of view. - At the end of the walk and after recording the issues that arose during the walk, the action taken/ proposed to resolve the issues be noted.
-This shall be recorded by the Secretary of the Panchayat and countersigned by the Sarpanch/ Ward Member.
-A copy of this document shall be attached to the data sheet. - During or after (as convenient) the Transect Walk, a map (Not To Scale) with the road/ bridges alignment, the environmental features along the road/ bridges, ownership of land need to be prepared.
+This shall be recorded by the and countersigned by the ULB official/ Ward Member.
+A copy of this document shall be attached to the data sheet. - During or after (as convenient) the Transect Walk, a map (Not To Scale) with the alignment, the environmental features along the alignment, ownership of land need to be prepared.
 Identify all structures, viz., places of worship, schools, hospitals and other common property resources, forest land, etc. and locate on this Transect Walk Map. - To this map attach some (a minimum of four on right side and four on left side and one each at the beginning and ending) photographs showing and highlighting the most critical places.

-1. Name of Road :
+1. Name of ULB :

-2. Villages :
+2. Town :

-3. Gram Panchayat :

-4. Mandal :
+3. Mandal :

-5. District :
+4. District :

-6. Date; Time :
+5. Date; Time :

-7. Total Number of Participants in
+6. Total Number of Participants in the

-7. the Transect walk •
+0. Transect walk •

-8. Issues and suggestions raised by the ne Pa rticipants:
+7. Issues and suggestions raised by the P artic ipant s:

-(i) Road alignment and design in
+(i) Alignment and design in general :

-(i) general •

-anchayat Raj Engineering Department Final Report (ii) Road width and land availability : Insert Photograph (Start Point) Insert Photograph (End Point) Start Point End Point
+(ii) land availability :

+Insert Photograph (Start Point) Insert Photograph (End

+Point)

+Start I Point End Point